 We build upon assets within the communities we serve, bringing together individuals, programs and outside resources to address challenges and support positive change.
 This community-driven model leverages the social capital of a larger network mobilizing toward a common solution.

 Like Material Services, PWNA’s Long-Term Solutions services are critical to our vision of strong, self-sufficient Native American communities.
 Since 2014, our long-term solutions have been yielding positive outcomes for partners, participants and communities on the reservations.

 Every PWNA service supports the self-determined initiatives of our Native community partners and emerging leaders who are working for sustainable gains on the reservations.

 Another part of our mission or primary purpose, as stated in our bylaws, is to focus public attention upon the challenges, needs, concerns and conditions of Native Americans.
 We do this through the PWNA Blog, social media pages, awareness campaign landing pages such as this one, and through direct mail.
-For nearly 30 years, we’ve used direct mail fundraising to maintain our loyal donor base and educate them on Native community challenges, opportunities and our work.
+For 30 years, we’ve used direct mail fundraising to maintain our loyal donor base and educate them on Native community challenges, opportunities and our work.
 We also use direct mail as a cost-effective (postage-saving) way to inform donors of other actions they can take to support our mission.
 Typically, these actions ask donors to share the information or insert provided in the direct mail package, or they alert donors to PWNA publications or letters they can send to organizations and news outlets that can help raise awareness (and we track these downloads).
 This public education is important due to the many misconceptions about Native people, history and funding or entitlements.
 Since we include some of our public education in direct mail packages, we also follow the Financial Accounting Standards Board guidelines and allocate a portion of our direct mail costs to program services and a portion to fundraising.
 Call us to learn more about our public education.

 Providing the right goods in the right time and way for each community